How to Install Slack on Fedora Linux

 slack

 Finally, you can access the Slack icon from the Applications menu if you prefer the graphical interface.
-To do this, click the Activities button on the top-left corner of your screen, then search for Slack.
+To do this, click the Activities button at the top-left corner of your screen, then search for Slack.
 Once you find it, click on the icon to launch the application.
-This method should work regardless of how you installed Slack on your Fedora system.

-Firstly, for the RPM method, you will need to use the same method to re-install Slack when you need to update the binary, as Slack offers no native RPM repository to use with your DNF package manager compared to most other software.
+Firstly, for the RPM method, you will need to use the same method to re-install Slack when updating the binary.
+Slack offers no native RPM repository to use with your DNF package manager compared to most other software.

 For Flatpak installations, run the following command to update Slack: